 Blackhawk Christian School serves hot lunches available for purchase.
 BCS uses staff and parent volunteers to assist in the serving of food.
 Students must order lunches or milk online each month for the following month through our website.
 Payments must be made online.
+Students have a 40 minute lunch and recess period.
 The lunches are served in the gym and classes are divided into three lunch periods.
 Exact times are posted annually.